 Psychological First Aid, or PFA, may not be a term you’re familiar with, but it may well be something you’ve given or received.
 The Australian Psychological Society explain it as a “humane, supportive response to a fellow human being who is suffering and who may need support”.
-And while developed for people who’ve survived disasters (floods, fires, war, forced migration, earthquakes, mass shootings, or disease) it is effectively a set of tools that may benefit anyone who has experienced trauma.
-That may include civilians of all ages, journalists, healthcare staff, aid workers or others dealing with disaster.
+Developed for people who’ve survived disasters (floods, fires, war, forced migration, protests, state enforced violence, earthquakes, mass shootings, or disease such as Ebola or Covid-19) PFA is a set of tools that may benefit anyone who has experienced trauma.
+That may include civilians of all ages, journalists, healthcare staff, aid workers or others dealing with or witnessing disaster.

 The aim of PFA is to appropriately respond to another person’s needs to help them, when needed, at any point following a traumatic event.
 That may be around enabling them to feel safe and supported immediately after a disaster, allowing them to talk if they want to, and to reduce distress at any point following trauma.
 Importantly the point of PFA is to help people identify what services and facilities may benefit them during and after a crisis, enable them to connect with social support, assist them to feel in control, and empowered to try and recover from what has happened to them.
 Rather than telling people what they should do or how they ought to feel, the aim of PFA is to allow people to prioritise and address their own needs in their own time.